 Patients typically have testicular pain to palpation and a painful, edematous scrotum.
 The testicle can present with a high-riding horizontal lie with anterior rotation of the epididymis (Figure 182-1).16,18,19 This testicle positioning is not universal.10 A cremasteric reflex was typically absent in one trial.20 The cremasteric reflex remains present in testicular torsion in 8% to 40% of cases.19-24 Prehn’s sign (i.e., relief of pain with elevation of the scrotum) is classically present in epididymitis and absent in testicular torsion.
 It too is an imperfect discriminator.25-28 Color Doppler ultrasound (US) studies can be misleading because scrotal blood flow can be misinterpreted as testicular blood flow.11,29 A lack of flow assumes testicular torsion is present with a sensitivity of 45% to 60%.30

-Color Doppler US is the initial test of choice because of its greater availability, lower cost, lack of adverse effects, and no ionizing radiation.
-It has largely replaced ...
+Color Doppler US is the initial test of choice because of its greater availability, lower cost, lack of ...